Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: Is Ashgabat really all white marble?

 Yes.
 543 white marble-clad buildings.
-Guinness World Record.
-The boulevards are wide, clean, and largely empty.
-It looks like a city designed by an AI that was told to make everything impressive but forgot to add people.
-The visual impact is genuine — this is unlike any other city on earth.
+A Guinness World Record.
+The boulevards run wide, clean, and largely empty.
+It reads like a city designed by an AI told to make everything impressive but forgetting to add people.
+The visual impact is real — this is unlike any other city on earth.

 Q: What's worth seeing in Ashgabat?